 - Often there is a balancing of employer and employee interests.
 For example:

-- an employer can ask whether an applicant can perform the essential functions of the position applied for, but cannot lawfully inquire about the PWP’s disability or ask other medical questions until after making a conditional job offer.
+- An employer can ask whether an applicant can perform the essential functions of the position applied for, but cannot lawfully inquire about the person with Parkinson’s disability or ask other medical questions until after making a conditional job offer.

 2. With respect to public services, “no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.”